Skip to Main Content

 Do you handle frequency licensing in South Korea?

-We coordinate all frequency licensing requirements with Korean authorities (ANFR).
-This includes temporary production licenses, frequency coordination, and compliance documentation.
-Lead time varies by location and spectrum availability.
+We handle all frequency licensing with the Korean authorities (ANFR).
+This covers short-term production licenses, frequency planning, and the compliance records you need.
+Lead time varies by location and by what spectrum is free.

 What about intercom systems for video village?